nighthawkcoders/APCSA/_pages/00_schedule.md

 ## Unit {{unit}}: Trimester 3 Data Structures
 > Trimester 3 AP unit.
 Student will lead daily study sessions (20 minute test, follow by review) the week before the exam.
 Then, students will transition to a final project for remaining weeks.

-{% elsif unit == "8" %}
+{% elsif unit == "9" %}
       {% assign start = 34 %}
       {% assign end = 36 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
-> Trimester 3 Wrap up preferred project or instructional site lessons.
-There will be opportunity to contribute and be published to the NightHawk Coding Society library.
+> Trimester 3 Wrap up your preferred project or instructional site.
+There will be an opportunity to contribute and be published to the NightHawk Coding Society library.
 If your project is selected, then you will receive a high 'A' on final.

   {% endif %}